In the last 8 years, I have conducted over 130 church health consults across 5 nations.

-These can give you the ability to delay some spending, set aside some income for high expense months or charge for some events or services that you might normally offer for free.
+These can give you the ability to delay some spending, set aside some income for high-expense months, or charge for some events or services that you might normally offer for free.

-Obviously, this is just one aspect of growing a healthy church and there is much more on this topic that can be explored.
+This is just one aspect of growing a healthy church and there is much more on this topic that can be explored.

-Thanks Greg and I hope this helps you avoid any fiascoes in your church cash flow analysis.
+Thanks, Greg and I hope this helps you avoid any fiascoes in your church cash flow analysis.